 At June 30, 2014, CalPERS administered a total of 13 funds, including four defined benefit retirement plans: the Public Employees' Retirement Fund ("PERF"), the Legislators' Retirement Fund ("LRF"), the Judges' Retirement Fund ("JRF"), and the Judges' Retirement Fund II ("JRF II").
 (These plans, as well as the other plans administered by CalPERS, are described in the comprehensive financial reports of CalPERS, which can be found on CalPERS' website at www.calpers.ca.gov.
 Such information is not incorporated by reference herein.)
 The PERF, LRF, JRF, and JRF II are defined benefit pension plans which provide benefits based on members' years of service, age, final compensation, and benefit formula.
 In addition, benefits are provided for disability, death, and survivors of eligible members or beneficiaries.
 Certain summary information concerning PERF is set forth below.
-Certain summary information concerning LRF, JRF, JRF II, and the 1959 Survivor Benefit program is set forth at the end of this section.
+Certain summary information concerning LRF, JRF, JRF II, and the 1959 Survivor Benefit program (which provides payments to the survivors of eligible members who die before retirement) is set forth at the end of this section.

 CalPERS is administered by a 13-member Board of Administration (the "CalPERS Board"), that includes the State Controller, State Director of the Department of Human Resources, and the State Treasurer, who serve ex officio.
-The other CalPERS Board members include a member elected by school employees, a member elected by retirees, a member elected by state employees, a member elected by public agency employees, a member designated by the State Personnel Board, a public representative appointed jointly by the Speaker of the Assembly and the Senate Rules Committee, an official of a life insurer appointed by the Governor, an elected local official appointed by the Governor, and two members elected by all employees.
+The other CalPERS Board members include a member elected by school employees, a member elected by retirees, a member elected by state employees, a member elected by other public agency employees, a member designated by the State Personnel Board, a public representative appointed jointly by the Speaker of the Assembly and the Senate Rules Committee, an official of a life insurer appointed by the Governor, an elected local official appointed by the Governor, and two members elected by all members.

-2. PERF
+2. Members and Employers

-PERF is a multiple-employer defined benefit retirement plan.
-In addition to the state, employer participants at June 30, 2014 included 1,580 public agencies and 1,513 school districts (representing 3,093 entities).
+CalPERS is a multiple-employer defined benefit retirement system.
+In addition to the state, employer participants at June 30, 2014 included more than 3,000 public agencies and school districts.
 CalPERS acts as the common investment and administrative agent for the member agencies.
-The state and schools (for "classified employees," which generally consist of school employees other than teachers) are required by law to participate in PERF.
-Other public agencies can elect whether or not to participate in PERF or administer their own plans.
-Members of PERF generally become fully vested in their retirement benefits earned to date after five years of credited service.
-Separate accounts are maintained for each employer participating in PERF, and separate actuarial valuations are performed for each individual employer's plan to determine the employer's periodic contribution rate and other information for the individual plan, based on the benefit formula selected by the employer and the individual plan's proportionate share of PERF assets.
+The state and schools (for "classified employees," which generally consist of school employees other than teachers) are required by law to participate in CalPERS.
+Other public agencies can elect whether or not to participate in CalPERS or administer their own plans.
+Members of CalPERS generally become fully vested in their retirement benefits earned to date after five years of credited service.
+Separate accounts are maintained for each employer participating in CalPERS, and separate actuarial valuations are performed for each individual employer's plan to determine the employer's periodic contribution rate and other information for the individual plan, based on the benefit formula selected by the employer and the individual plan's proportionate share of CalPERS assets.

-Unless otherwise specified, the information relating to PERF provided in this section relates only to state employees participating in PERF.
+Unless otherwise specified, the information relating to CalPERS provided in this section relates only to state employees.
 State employees include Executive Branch, California State University, Judicial, and Legislature employees.